smonff/reel2bits/docs/installation/linux.rst

 All reel2bits-related files will be located under ``/home/reel2bits`` apart from database files and a few configuration files.
-We will also have a dedicated ``reel2bits`` user to launch the processes we need and own those files.
+We will also have a dedicated ``reel2bits`` user to launch the needed processes and own those files.

 You are free to use different values here, just remember to adapt those in the next steps.